You’ve been living under the illusion that a commercial vehicle is a large 18 wheel (or more) “Big rig”, but not everything is as it seems.

-That pickup truck and trailer you’re driving may just get you into trouble because it may fall under the definition of a commercial motor vehicle.
+A pickup truck and trailer that’s used across state lines may just get you into trouble because it could fall under the definition of a commercial motor vehicle.

 I’ve seen it time and again in my time out on the road.
 A well meaning small business person starts a business within his or her own state and begins to try advantage of opportunities outside their state.
 Nothing wrong with that.

 What they failed to realize (or didn’t know in the first place) is that their vehicle fell into what DOT classifies as a commercial motor vehicle or what the definition of a commercial motor vehicle is before they hit the highway.

 Many people that I’ve been in contact with are shocked to find that their pickup truck and trailer or small box van they use to transport their goods and/or services across state lines is regulated as a commercial vehicle under Federal safety rules.

 There is then a domino effect; Once the vehicle becomes subject to DOT rules, next comes the driver and then the company itself.
 If the business owner never addresses the problem, they run the risk of being shut down.